VioletHarmon2002/MyFirstRobot/docs/web/api_reference.md

 - command (required): command for the robot

 When all required parameters are provided, the validateInput function is invoked.
 This function checks if the provided command is allowed by examining the allowedCommands list.
+The allowed commands are: forward, leftward, rightward,backward, lay, start, wave, dance, sit

 If the command is valid, it calls the send($data) function and returns a JSON-encoded success message.
 If the command is invalid, it returns a JSON-encoded error message indicating the issue.
 In the send($data) function, the command is forwarded to a script that communicates with a WebSocket.
 This WebSocket script is responsible for transmitting the command to the robot.